 The realization and use of specialised studies devoted to RI markets should be generalized.
 European RIs are obviously suffering from a dramatic lack of competencies and consultants specialized in market studies devoted to cutting-edge innovative components and RI calls for tenders.
 Europe is supporting world-class RIs, these must also consider the worldwide markets for the selection of their suppliers.
 In this context, the European RIs should overcome their internal rivalries and not fear potential competition if they maintain a reasonable effort of technological R&D in partnership with industrial companies and ensure the global dissemination of their joint innovations.
-Each funding request for supporting the development of an innovative component or service that should be implemented in a RI should include a market study demonstrating the potential extension of the commercial opportunities to other RIs.
-This implies that the emergence of independent specialized services in market studies applied to RIs (such as KTN in UK or BEM-CEA in France) should be facilitated.
+Each funding request for supporting the development of an innovative component or service to be implemented in a RI should include a market study demonstrating the potential extension of the commercial opportunities to other RIs.
+This implies that the emergence of independent specialized services in market studies applied to RIs such as Knowledge Transfer Network (KTN) in UK or the Bureau d'Etudes Marketing du CEA (BEM-CEA) in France - should be facilitated.
 Moreover, at regional level, socio-economic impact could be addressed in the context of Smart Specialisation Strategies.

-3.3.3.
 Support to technical developments in European companies

 European SMEs are regularly solicited by RIs but they have to be able to quickly develop new components or develop and adapt existing ones to meet the requirements of RI equipment projects.
-The access of such companies to EU rapid funding mechanisms such as the SME instrument or the "Fast Track to Innovation" might be explored as it is done in the U.S. In agreement with the Horizon 2020 regulation, these instruments can support innovation actions under the specific objective "Leadership in enabling and industrial technologies" and under the priority "Societal challenges", with a bottom-up-driven logic.
+The access of such companies to EU rapid funding mechanisms such as the SME instrument or the "Fast Track to Innovation" might be explored as it is done in the USA.
+In agreement with the Horizon 2020 regulation, these instruments can support innovation actions under the specific objective "Leadership in enabling and industrial technologies" and under the priority "Societal challenges", with a bottom-up-driven logic.
 Under the current regulation, it cannot be supported by the "Excellent Science" priority and therefore not targeting the needs of RIs only.